-In 2017, the RVC used 11,181 animals in research compared to 14,818 in 2016.
-The vast majority of these were rodents, (predominantly mice (35%) and rats (32%)); and zebrafish (21%).
+In 2018, the RVC used 16,691 animals in research.
+The vast majority of these were rodents, (predominantly rats (37% and mice (25%)); and zebrafish (18%).

-22 client-owned pet dogs and 30 pet cats were involved in studies conducted under ASPA at the RVC where veterinary patients are studied in depth.
+Eighteen client-owned pet dogs and four pet cats were involved in studies conducted under the Animals (Scientific Procedures) Act (ASPA) at the RVC where veterinary patients are studied in depth.
 These were all used with informed client consent and involved procedures of recognised veterinary practice but for reasons explained below could not be undertaken under the Veterinary Surgeons Act.

 We undertake a large number of clinical studies involving veterinary patients who return to the care of their owners at the end of each procedure, which may have been something as simple as a blood test.
-Some of these studies need to be undertaken under Animals (Scientific Procedures) Act (ASPA) - because, for example, additional blood samples or other clinical tests were undertaken for research purposes, rather than for the direct benefit of the animal involved in the study - and are included in the above table and the numbers of animals involved detailed above.
+Some of these studies need to be undertaken under ASPA - because, for example, additional blood samples or other clinical tests were undertaken for research purposes, rather than for the direct benefit of the animal involved in the study - and are included in the above table and the numbers of animals involved detailed above.

 For more information on these types of studies and the animals involved see Research using Client-owned Animals.